Command Line Usage¶

 Basic command line usage¶

-Most of the features available in basic usage are also available using command line.
+Most of the features available in Getting started are also available using the command line.
 Running:

 python -m pysd Teacup.mdl